 Nonprofit Attorney

-Delina works with nonprofit founders who want to build a organization that can sustain audits, board changes, and growth, not just clear the initial formation hurdle.
+Delina works with nonprofit founders who want to build an organization that can sustain audits, board changes, and growth, not just clear the initial formation hurdle.
+California adds its own layer of complexity, from the biennial Statement of Information to the annual charitable-trust registration renewal, and the compliance calendar the organization receives at the close of the engagement covers all of it.

 Legal infrastructure for nonprofits built to last.